Four months after the 'big money' sell-off, Tesla's institutional ownership is... up?

 Tesla has long been a favorite among retail investors, a dynamic that gained momentum in 2020, when pandemic-era trading booms and Elon Musk’s cult-like appeal helped make it one of the most widely held and discussed stocks on the internet.
 Platforms like Robinhood (HOOD) and Reddit’s WallStreetBets treated Tesla less like a company and more like a movement.

-At the same time, Tesla’s addition to the S&P 500 in December of 2020 forced a wave of institutional buying, including large buys from passive index funds.
+At the same time, Tesla’s addition to the S&P 500 in December 2020 forced a wave of institutional buying, including large buys from passive index funds.
 Later, even as Tesla’s valuation soared, traditional asset managers remained somewhat skeptical, seemingly turned off by Musk’s volatility, the stock’s eye-watering multiples, governance concerns, and its meme-driven nature.

 By early 2021, institutional ownership hovered around 40% to 45%, considered somewhat below the norm for a company of Tesla’s size.
 Other “Magnificent 7" stocks, namely Microsoft, Nvidia, Apple, and Google parent company Alphabet, have institutional ownership as high as 60% to 70%+.